el7/threatmodels/threatmodels/pages/cryptocat.md

 # Trusted Parties
 Since this is a browser plugin the code runs locally on each computer.
-The trusted parties would include each user that's using the pluglin.
+The trusted parties would include each user that's using the plugin.
 You also need to assume that your browser isn't compromised or that you don't have any malicious plugins installed alongside of Cryptocat.
 You must also trust the OTR and mpOTR protocols.